-- a.
-Plan wide requirement: Under Chapter 25A, the Council may establish a higher base requirement as part of a master plan approval. - i.
-An example of this would be the 2022 Silver Spring Downtown and Adjacent Communities Plan, which requires all optional method of development projects to provide a minimum of 15 percent MPDUs.
+Master Plan requirement: Under Chapter 25A, the Council may establish a higher base requirement as part of a master plan approval.
+An example of this would be the 2022 Silver Spring Downtown and Adjacent Communities Plan, which requires all optional method of development projects to provide a minimum of 15% MPDUs.

-- b.
-Site-specific requirement: There may be instances where only certain sites may be designated as having a higher requirement through a Master Plan (instead of the entire plan area). - i.
-An example would be this would be the Forest Glen Metro Station Parking Lot and entrance parcel in the 2020 Forest Glen/Montgomery Hills Sector Plan, which requires any optional method project that includes residential dwelling units to provide a minimum of 15 percent MPDUs on that site. - c.
-Master Plan's priority public amenities: Before the county code (Chapter 25A) changed in 2018 to allow a Master Planned requirement of 15 percent, some sector and master plans would prioritize 15 percent MPDUs as the highest priority public amenity for residential development. - i.
-In the 2017 Rock Spring Sector Plan, providing 15 percent MPDUs is the highest priority public amenity for new residential development, unless the property is required to dedicate land for a school or athletic fields that can be used by MCPS and approximate the size of a local park. - 2.
+Site-specific requirement: There may be instances where only certain sites may be designated as having a higher requirement through a master plan (instead of the entire plan area).
+An example of this would be the Forest Glen Metro Station Parking Lot and entrance parcel in the 2020 Forest Glen/Montgomery Hills Sector Plan, which requires any optional method project that includes residential dwelling units to provide a minimum of 15% MPDUs on that site.

+Master Plan's priority public amenities: Before the county code (Chapter 25A) changed in 2018 to allow a master-planned requirement of 15%, some sector and master plans prioritized 15% MPDUs as the highest priority public amenity for residential development.
+In the 2017 Rock

+Spring Sector Plan, providing 15% MPDUs is the highest priority public amenity for new residential development, unless the property is required to dedicate land for a school or athletic fields that can be used by MCPS and approximate the size of a local park.

 Overlay Zone: An overlay zone is a zone mapped over the underlying base zone that modifies the requirements of the underlying zone.
-The intent of an overlay zone is to provide requirements and standards that are necessary to achieve the planning goals and objectives for development or redevelopment of an area. - a.
-In the Bethesda Overlay Zone, for any development application that includes 20 or more residential dwelling units, the Planning Board may only approve the application if the development provides at least 15 percent MPDUs under the provisions of Chapter 25A.
-The Bethesda Overlay Zone also modifies the MPDU incentives allowed for MPDUs (see Bethesda Overlay Section below). - 3.
-15 Percent Planning Area: A minimum of 15 percent MPDUs is required for developments in a Planning Area designated by the Planning Board in which at least 45 percent of the United States Census Tracts have a median household income of at least 150 percent of the countywide median household income, at the time the Planning Board accepts an application as complete.
-This will be discussed in more detail later in the report. - 4.
-Optional: While not a requirement, there are often times when a developer may elect to provide 15 percent or even a higher number of MPDUs to receive incentives.
+An overlay zone intends to provide requirements and standards that are necessary to achieve the planning goals and objectives for the development or redevelopment of an area.
+In the Bethesda Overlay Zone, for any development application that includes 20 or more residential dwelling units, the Planning Board may only approve the application if the development provides at least 15% MPDUs under the provisions of Chapter 25A.
+The Bethesda Overlay Zone also modifies the MPDU incentives allowed for MPDUs (see Bethesda Overlay Section below).

+15% Planning Area: A minimum of 15% MPDUs is required for developments in a Planning Area designated by the Planning Board in which at least 45% of the United States Census Tracts' acreage have a median household income of at least 150% of the countywide median household income, at the time the Planning Board accepts an application as complete.
+This will be discussed in more detail later in the report.

+Optional: While not a requirement, there are often instances when a developer may elect to provide 15% or even a higher number of MPDUs to receive incentives.
 These incentives include bonus density, additional height, public benefit points, or impact tax waivers.
-Planning staff will discuss these benefits of providing a higher percentage of MPDUs in detail in the next section.
+Planning Staff will discuss the benefits of providing a higher percentage of MPDUs in detail in the next section.